cabforum/smime/SBR.md

   The CA MUST verify that the RegistrationStatus for the LEI record is ISSUED and the EntityStatus is ACTIVE.
 An LEI SHALL only be used if the ValidationSources entry is FULLY_CORROBORATED; an LEI MUST NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.

+* **JCN**:

+  For a Japanese Corporate Number (法人番号 - Hōjin-bangō) as registered by the Japanese National Tax Agency (国税庁 - Kokuzeichō) for the entity named in the `subject:organizationName` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
+The 2 character ISO 3166 country code SHALL be set to 'JP'.

+  A Japanese Corporate Number SHALL NOT be used if the status of the registration is "closed" (閉鎖 - heisa).

 # Appendix B - Country-specific interpretative guidelines (normative)

 NOTE: This appendix provides alternative interpretations of these Requirements for countries that have a language, cultural, technical, or legal reason for deviating from a strict interpretation of these Requirements.
 More specific information for particular countries may be added to this appendix in the future.